 A perspective on the seriousness of the deterioration in the college saving rate is provided in Table 2.
-If the average level of personal saving for a typical family of four were dedicated entirely to paying college costs for the two children, it would take 11.1 years' savings, based on the six-year annual average for 1984-1989, to fund direct charges at the average private university-more than double from the comparable period a decade ago-and 4.0 years' savings to fund direct charges at the aver-age public university-up by 80% from the comparable period a decade ago.
-But savings are also required for other purposes and college costs include costs in addi-
+If the average level of personal saving for a typical family of four were dedicated entirely to paying college costs for the two children, it would take 11.1 years' savings, based on the six year annual average for 1984-1989, to fund direct charges at the average private university-more than double from the comparable period a decade ago-and 4.0 years' savings to fund direct charges at the average public university-up by 80% from the comparable period a decade ago.
+But savings are also required for other purposes and college costs include costs in addiand other purposes.

-\William G. Bowen, "Economic Pressures on the Major Private Universities," in The Economics and Financing of Higher Education in the United States, submitted to the Joint Economic Committee, 91st Congress, Washington, DC, 1969, pp. 399-439.
-Bowen's study goes on to explain why college cost inflation should persistently outpace consumer price inflation. \The Roper study cited in footnote 1 found that saving for a child's college education ranked as the second most important reason for saving, behind emergencies, but ahead of retirement and other nurnoes: Oncit n.
-4 and other purposes.
 Op.cit., p.
 4.

+\William G. Bowen, "Economic Pressures on the Major Private Universities," in The Economics and Financing of Higher Education in the United States, submitted to the Joint Economic Committee, 91st Congress, Washington, DC, 1969, pp. 399-439.
+Bowen's study goes on to explain why college cost inflation should persistently outpace consumer price inflation.

-tion to direct charges, so the situation is more serious than the one depicted in Table 2.
+\The Roper study cited in footnote 1 found that saving for a child's college education ranked as the second most important reason for saving, behind emergencies, but ahead of retirement and other purposes.
+Oncit p.
+4 tion to direct charges, so the situation is more serious than the one depicted in Table 2.